FinWave-App/FinWave-Deploy/README.md

 sudo ./start.sh
 ```

-After downloading the containers, FinWave should start
+After downloading the containers, FinWave should start.

+### Default credentials

+Username: `root`

+Password: `change_me`

+**Please ensure to update your root password after the first login for security reasons.**

 ## About the file structure
 ### api_url file